Browse by airline

 Below is a list of other destinations to United Kingdom from Schiphol with either direct flights or 1 stop connections.

-You can fly to London (LHR) from Amsterdam (AMS) non-stop with British Airways or KLM.
-The flight takes approximately 1 hour and 15 minutes.
-If you travel with a connecting flight instead, for example via Manchester, the total flight time will be 5 hours and 20 minutes.
+You can fly non-stop from Amsterdam (AMS) to London (LHR) with British Airways or KLM.
+The flight takes approximately 1 hour and 20 minutes.
+If you travel with a connecting flight instead, for example via Dusseldorf, the total flight time will be 4 hours and 50 minutes.

-The flight time between Schiphol, AMS and Heathrow, LHR, is 1 hour and 15 minutes.
-The distance is 316 miles (or 508 kilometers).
+The flight time between Schiphol (AMS) and Heathrow (LHR) is approximately 1 hour and 20 minutes.
+The distance between the two airports is 316 miles (or 508 kilometers).

 Yes, you can fly non-stop to LHR from AMS with British Airways or KLM.